cold-cofffeee/AI-Study-Companion/QUICK-START.md

    - Everything auto-saves - just close anytime!
    - Timer and music run in background
    - All your work is preserved
+   - Copy & export any AI content to PDF!

 ### 🎓 First Study Session